 Fleas have a complex, four-stage life cycle.
 If you want to get rid of pets and keep them from coming back, you have to address every stage of this cycle.
 Spraying once is not enough.
 Just be careful not to overdo flea control: Too many toxic products in and around your pet can be harmful or even fatal.

 Flea Control on Your Pet

-- A flea shampoo, or "flea bath," is a good first attack on adult fleas for the pet that has large numbers of fleas visible on its body.
+A flea shampoo, or "flea bath," is a good first attack on adult fleas for the pet that has large numbers of fleas visible on its body.
 Cats can be difficult to bathe.
 It is important to realize that a flea shampoo is not intended for lasting control.

-- Flea "pills," such as the brands Program and Sentinel, work by stopping the larva from emerging from the flea egg.
-Program is also available as an injectable medication for cats.
-Fleas ingest the blood of animals on these medications, and the female fleas then lay eggs that are unable to hatch.
+Flea pills work by stopping the larva from emerging from the flea egg.
+There is a version available as an injectible medication for cats. leas ingest the blood of animals on these medications, and the female fleas then lay eggs that are unable to hatch.

 Flea Control for Your House and Yard

 Only about 10 percent of the flea population (mainly the adults) are on your pet.
 The flea eggs, larvae, pupa, and the few adults that reside in the carpeting, bedding, and living areas make up approximately 90 percent of the flea population.
 Neglecting this population of fleas will ensure that the flea problem will continue and worsen over time.

 - Apply insecticide to your home and yard using non-toxic diatomaceous earth (DE), foggers and flea bombs, or treatments by a professional exterminator.
 Follow all instructions very carefully; remove all pets, people, and cover all food in the environment before applying insecticide.